UkawaJun/UJMouse/README.md

   <img src="images/principle.png" width="780" alt="Principle diagram">
 </p>

-Most mouse simulators use **Bézier curves**.
-The problem: too smooth, too regular — clearly function-drawn.
-This project doesn't synthesize from scratch.
-It **reuses real human trajectories**:
+Most mouse simulators generate trajectories with Bézier curves.
+This project uses a different approach: instead of synthesizing from scratch, it reuses real human trajectories.

-1. Pick **3** real trajectories at random, each with a random weight (summing to 1);
+1. Pick 3 real trajectories at random, each with a random weight (summing to 1);
 2. Weighted sum point-by-point gives a new trajectory, then stretch it by the direction and distance to the target.

-The repo ships **402** real trajectories (19 points each), all recorded by hand by one person.
+Because the trajectories come from real recordings, the blended result keeps the micro-jitter and acceleration of real human movement.
+The repo ships 402 real trajectories (19 points each), all recorded by hand by one person.

 ## Install